HOKA Anacapa 2 Mid GTX Hiking Boot Review

 Since this style runs a little narrow, we suggest sizing up, but if your feet are wide, you may want to choose a wider model boot like the Kaha.

-The Hoka Anacapa GTX Mid hiking boots are winners in our Best Lightweight Hiking Boots guide and the Hoka Anacapa 2 GTX low is winner for Best for All Day Support in our Best Hiking Shoes guide.
+The HOKA Anacapa Mid GTX hiking boots are winners in our Best Lightweight Hiking Boots guide and the HOKA Anacapa 2 Low GTX is winner for Most Comfortable in our Best Hiking Shoes guide.

 HIKING BOOTS